 I think that I found sushi and sashimi the hardest to say goodbye to.
 I still have sushi once in a while but always order vegan options like brown rice avocado roll.
 Another favorite of mine is avocado-cucumer roll also made with brown rice.

 So I just told you guys that I sometimes used to slip up during the weekends, but there’s a way for you not to feel jealous while your SO stuffs his/her face with pizza.
-I always make sure to have some veggies like red and green pepper and carrots as well as some chickpeas so that I can quickly make some homemade hummus and enjoy it with my veggies.
+I always make sure to have some veggies like red and green peppers and carrots as well as some chickpeas so that I can quickly make some homemade hummus and enjoy it with my veggies.
 Another quick snack you can prepare yourself is salsa.
-All you need is some ripe tomatoes, onions and jalapeño pepper.
+All you need is some ripe tomatoes, onions, and jalapeño pepper.
 I love having some fresh, home-style salsa with kale and spinach chips.

-Gluten-free toast with natural, chunky peanut butter topped with organic banana and sun-dried goji berries.
+Ezekiel bread toast with natural, chunky peanut butter topped with organic banana and sun-dried goji berries.

 When you change your eating habits to healthier ones, it’s always important to plan ahead, especially if you’re really serious about changing your diet.
 Not every restaurant provides healthier or plant-based options, but that doesn’t mean that I stop my husband or my friends from eating takeout in front of me.
 I just always make sure that I have some fun and tasty snacks prepared for myself.